This lesson explores different aspects of images that affect the web, where you can get images from, and how you prepare them for your site.

 Experiment to see what you like.

-Annotating images means to draw things on top of them, like this:
+Annotating images means drawing things on top of them, like this:

 The image above, annotated Renata.
 What format is the file in?
 JPG, or PNG?
 Reason it out, without checking the file.